Parallel approximation of min-max problems

+Let $\bA$ denote the feasible region of the SDP \eqref{eq:SDP} (which is always non-empty) and let $\bP\subset\bbM_{mn}$ be a non-empty compact convex subset of positive semidefinite matrices having operator norm at most 1.
+We are concerned with the following min-max problem, which is a generalization of the SDP \eqref{eq:SDP}:

+The ordering of minimization and maximization is immaterial, as implied by well-known extensions of von Neumann's Min-Max Theorem \cite{vonNeumann28,Fan53} given the fact that $\bA,\bP$ are convex compact sets and $\ptr{}{X_kP}$ is a bilinear form over the two sets.

-with an oracle for optimization over the set $\bP$.
-The SDP \eqref{eq:SDP} is recovered from the above min-max problem \eqref{eq:min-max} in the special case where $\bP=\set{P}$ is a singleton set. \end{theorem} We also describe parallel implementations of this oracle for certain sets $\bP$, yielding an unconditionally efficient parallel approximation algorithm for the min-max problem \eqref{eq:min-max} for those choices of $\bP$.
+Our main result is an efficient parallel oracle-algorithm for finding approximate solutions to the min-max problem \eqref{eq:min-max} and for approximating the quantity $\lambda(\bA,\bP)$, given an oracle for optimization over the set $\bP$.
+We also describe parallel implementations of this oracle for certain sets $\bP$, yielding an unconditionally efficient parallel approximation scheme for the min-max problem \eqref{eq:min-max} for those choices of $\bP$.
+This result is stated formally below as Theorem \ref{thm:main-result}.
+Before stating this theorem let us clarify terminology.